 B i o g r a p h y

-Florida-native bass-baritone Wilford Kelly (24) is a multi-talented singer based in San Francisco, California under the tutelage of César Ulloa.
+Florida-native bass-baritone Wilford Kelly (25) is a multi-talented singer based in San Francisco, California under the tutelage of César Ulloa.
 Currently, he is a full-time member of the San Francisco Opera Chorus.
 He most recently graduated from the San Francisco Conservatory of Music with his Master of Music Degree in Voice.
 During his time at the Conservatory, Wilford performed many roles in the SFCM mainstage opera productions including Bartolo in Mozart's Le nozze di Figaro, Gus O'Neill in John Musto's Later the Same Evening, Leone in Händel's Tamerlano, and Lackei in Strauss's Ariadne auf Naxos.
 He also performed in multiple mainstage productions of the Musical Theater program, portraying the roles of Mr. Peachum in Weill's The Threepenny Opera and Bellomy in Harvey Schmidt and Tom Jones's The Fantasticks.
 Wilford has also garnered attention outside of the SFCM performance community, performing in recent engagements with the Jacksonville Symphony, the San Francisco Symphony Youth Orchestra, and as a Studio Artist with Wolf Trap Opera where he performed two principal roles and covered four more in their 2019 season.
-He has also achieved success on the competition circuit, having been named a recipient of the Encouragement Award at the San Francisco District Metropolitan Opera National Council Auditions this past fall.
+He has also achieved success on the competition circuit, having been named a recipient of the Encouragement Award at the San Francisco District Metropolitan Opera National Council Auditions in the fall of 2019.
 He firmly believes in the power of music and seeks to inspire unity and change in the face of the many injustices that run rampant in today's society.
 He believes that any performance in which someone is touched by his art is one he considers successful, and seeks to continue to inspire as many people as possible with his work.

 If you would like to find out more about Wilford, please visit the "Contact" page for his full résumé and contact information.